-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Hospital Hospitality House of Richmond, Inc. and its subsidiaries as of June 30, 2014 and 2013, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Hospital Hospitality House of Richmond, Inc., d.b.a.
+The Doorways, and its subsidiaries as of June 30, 2015 and 2014, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States.